davecb/Play-it-Again-Sam/cmd/mkLoadTestFiles/mkLoadTestFiles.md

 If an error occurs, the program reports as much as possible and stops.

-During normal operation, a small number of status messages will also be written to stderr to indicate the progress of the test.
+During normal operation, a small number of status messages will also be written to stderr to indicate progress.

 ## AUTHOR